vasily-kartashov/cambodian-system-of-writing/03-consonant-symbols.md

 Such words follow words spelled with #5 in the dictionary.

-c) In some words an initial ... is pronounced /p/ even though it is written neither with the /.../ nor a subscript.
-Such words are listed inconsistently in the dictionary, sometimes occurring among words spelled with an initial ..., and sometimes among words spelled with initial ...:
+c) In some words an initial ប is pronounced /p/ even though it is written neither with the /.../ nor a subscript.
+Such words are listed inconsistently in the dictionary, sometimes occurring among words spelled with an initial ប, and sometimes among words spelled with initial ...:

 * ... /paccay/ money (clergy)
 * ... /.../ the present